procore-oss/ruby-sdk/README.md

 For applications that want to keep access tokens in the user's session.

 :warning:
-We strongly discourage using the session as a token store.
-Even if the session is using an encrypted cookie or memcached, since an unencrypted version of the rails session is often logged by default to external apps like bugsnag.
-Be sure you are not logging tokens!
+We strongly discourage using the session as a token store since an unencrypted version of the rails session is often logged by default to external apps such as bugsnag etc. Be sure you are not logging tokens.
 :warning:

 ```ruby
 store = Procore::Auth::Stores::Session.new(session: session)